tbaaaa/space-n-aliens/README.md

 # Space and Aliens!
 This is a game that will be made as a 2d spaceship alien shooter, made entirley in python.

+Qucik!
+The aliens invaded your galaxy.
+Fight back and take back your home!
+It won't be easy :)

 ## Guide

 ### Prerequisites